saucelabs/sauce-docs/docs/mobile-apps/faq.md

 #### **Can I run native app tests with XCUITest test automation?**

 Yes, on iOS 13 and above.

 #### **How do I upload an iOS app?**

+You'll need to export your app for the right device type:

+- **For Simulators:** You need an `.app` file for Ad-Hoc Deployment as described in [Building an .app File](/mobile-apps/automated-testing/app-files/).
-You'll need to export your app as an .ipa file for Ad-Hoc Deployment as described in [Building an .ipa File](/mobile-apps/automated-testing/ipa-files/#building-an-ipa-file).
+- **For Real Devices:** You need an `.ipa` file for Ad-Hoc Deployment as described in [Building an .ipa File](/mobile-apps/automated-testing/ipa-files/#building-an-ipa-file).

-You can upload your .ipa manually to create a project, then upload subsequent versions either manually or through our REST API, as described in [Uploading Your App to Real Device Storage with the REST API](/mobile-apps/app-storage).
+You can upload your `.app` or `.ipa` through our REST API, as described in [Uploading Your App to Real Device Storage with the REST API](/mobile-apps/app-storage).

 #### **Can I upload multiple .apk or .aab files for testing?**